awsneed/ReShade-CMS/README.md

     - ~~Since breaking out more functions, I think this should be easy to implement.
 The EOTF Correction shader may already do this?
 Need to double-check it with SDR, seems underwhelming currently.~~
-- [ ] Add more tonemapping methods and a selector for them
+- [x] ~~Add more tonemapping methods and a selector for them~~
-    - RGB at least is easy-enough and already kinda there.
-ICtCp seems like the best so this is low-priority.
+    - ~~RGB at least is easy-enough and already kinda there.
+ICtCp seems like the best so this is low-priority.~~
-    - Selector has been added, but only ICtCp works at this time.
+    - ~~Selector has been added, but only ICtCp works at this time.~~
 - [x] ~~Re-organize code / Take another look or two at my initial macro-based typedef shenanigans~~
     - [x] ~~Specifically, figure out splitting up some of the uniforms out of the main ReShadeCMS.fxh.
 Maybe multiple .fxh files?~~
     - Removed the macro-based typedefs.
 Will probably continue to refactor code in the future to make it easier to understand and work with.
+- [ ] Tonemapping display black setting seems to do weird things...
+Highlight compression is fine, but bumping up display black compresses the whole image.
 - [ ] PLUGE shader for setting black level for non-reference environments, to be fed into the Static Tone Mapping shader for example to compensate for the ambient lighting.
+  - Need to first fix the above point about the display black setting on the tone mapping shader.
+Or maybe I'm misunderstanding something...
-- [ ] Improve performance
+- [ ] Improve performance (probably a passive effort)
     - Probably saving this for later, and my priority is no visual issues so I'll take the performance impact if it means preventing oddities.
 - [ ] Make a dumb, static BT.2020 -> DCI-P3 perceptual gamut map shader maybe?